National collaboration regarding monitoring services

 - increased exchange of experiences and knowledge development between regional nodes.

-The development initiative shall deliver a working model for collaboration monitoring with associated:
+The development initiative would deliver a working model for collaboration monitoring with associated:

 - process description